webkou0209/buslocation/README.md

 # Bus Location System

-Bus Locaton System is the system that displays the location of buses in real time on your screen.
+Bus Locaton System is the system that displays the location of buses in real time on your browser.

 # DEMO